ccb-hms/nhanes-exploration/explore.md

 </table>

-Clearly, similar data is included in tables with different names, so our strategy of merging by table name may be fundamentally flawed.
-It may be more useful to decide on variable names of interest, and obtain all data for those variables regardless of which table they are in.
+Clearly, similar data is included in tables with different names.
+This becomes more obvious when we use another metadata table to look up a particular variable of interest.
+Let’s first look at the variables in one of the `TRIGLY` datasets to pick one that could be of interest.

 ``` r
 subset(tableDesc, TableBase == "TRIGLY")[1:4]